dcferreira/dcferreira.github.io/content/post/2023-03-03-ai-web-app/index.md

 But most libraries don't have type hints, and then mypy has no way of knowing what the types of your imports are.

 All that being said, I would still recommend developing with type hints, and using at least your IDE for warnings.
-If most of the libraries you're using support type hints, you should also be running `mypy` often.
+If most of the libraries you're using support type hints, you should also be running `mypy` often (maybe even as a pre-commit hook?).

 In this particular case, the main library I'm using is `txtai` and it doesn't have type hints, so I won't be using `mypy` much.